pkuzan/aws-basics/lab/aws-basics.md

 * In the AWS Console, select Services, Service Catalog
 * Select Provisioned products list
-* Click on your Auto Scaling Group, it will be named ${your-sid}-asg
+* Click on your Auto Scaling Group, it will be named ${your-username}-asg
 * Scroll down and find the Outputs section.
 * Copy the value of the URL key to the clipboard.